MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/configure-http-access-to-analysis-services-on-iis-8-0.md

 **Test Environments**

-If you are working in a test environment and you dont have any concerns about leaking basic credentials in plaintext, you can disable the `RequireSecureChannel` configuration setting in `msmdpump.ini` like below:
+If you are working in a test environment and you don't have any concerns about leaking basic credentials in plaintext, you can disable the `RequireSecureChannel` configuration setting in `msmdpump.ini` like below:
 ```
 <ConfigurationSettings>
 	<ServerName>localhost</ServerName>